eliasmagn/postmarketOS_kiauh/roadmap.md

 - Introduce automated detection for other lightweight distributions (e.g., OpenWrt derivatives) while keeping Debian compatibility intact.
 - Provide localized documentation updates mirroring the primary README changes.
 - Coordinate with KlipperScreen maintainers and Alpine/postmarketOS package maintainers to upstream the Wayland wrapper and dependency fixes.
+- Design an optional WireGuard provisioning flow so remote access can be enabled alongside the new firewall automation.

 ## Long Term
 - Explore a plugin-based dependency resolver so that package translations can be shipped without touching the core logic.